All About My Love book - Thames & Hudson

 Description

-Unparalleled creativity and originality of the avant-garde artist Yayoi Kusama have captivated the world since she moved from Matsumoto, her hometown in Nagano, Japan, to the USA in 1958.
+Unparalleled creativity and originality of avant-garde artist Yayoi Kusama have been captivating the world since she moved from Matsumoto, her hometown in Nagano, Japan, to the USA in 1958.
 In just the past ten years, her retrospective exhibitions at four major European and American museum shows, including Tate Modern in London and Whitney Museum of American Art in New York, have set attendance records.

 Kusama continually innovates and reimagines her style.
-Her art, known for repetitive polka dot patterns, encompasses an astonishing variety of media, including painting, drawing, sculpture, film, performance, and immersive installation.
+Her art, known for recurring polka dot patterns, encompasses an astonishing variety of media, including painting, drawing, sculpture, film, performance, and immersive installation.
 From works on paper featuring intense, partially abstract images, to soft sculptures known as “Accumulations,” and her “Infinity Nets” paintings, composed of carefully repeated arcs of paint arranged in large patterns.
-This comprehensive publication, originally issued to accompany an exhibition at Matsumoto City Museum of Art, offers a thorough overview of Kusama’s entire career, including her early works when she drew to escape hallucinations; pieces created during her time in New York, such as “Infinity Nets” and “Polka Dots”; works from the 1980s and 1990s, when she participated in the Venice Biennale; and finally, her large-scale ongoing series “My Eternal Soul.”
+This comprehensive publication, originally issued to accompany an exhibition at Matsumoto City Museum of Art, offers an extensive overview of Kusama’s entire career, including her early works created as a means of escaping hallucinations; pieces made during her time in New York, such as “Infinity Nets” and “Polka Dots”; works from the 1980s and 1990s, when she participated in the Venice Biennale; and finally, her large-scale series “My Eternal Soul.”
 The plates are arranged chronologically, with detailed captions.

 History of Thames & Hudson

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, ordered, produced, and sold to publishers operating across different markets and languages to create large editions and reduce unit production costs.
-Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed a pioneering concept now known as book packaging (or co-publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages, enabling large print runs and reducing unit production costs.
+Neurath’s concept was the first of many innovations that Thames & Hudson brought to the publishing world.

 2016 marked an extraordinary new chapter for the company, announcing a publishing partnership with two of the world’s most important museums: the British Museum and the Victoria and Albert Museum.